 Azure AI Content Safety: Real-Time Content Moderation

-Azure AI Content Safety evaluates every prompt and generated output in real time.
-It checks against configurable severity thresholds for hate speech, violence, self-harm, and sexual content.
-For customer-facing AI applications, this is not optional — it is a legal and reputational necessity.
+Azure AI Content Safety evaluates prompts and generated outputs in real time.
+It checks for hate speech, violence, self-harm, and sexual content against specific severity thresholds.

 Content filtering operates at 4 severity levels (safe, low, medium, high) across 4 categories.
 Enterprises also define custom blocklists for industry-specific terms, competitor mentions, or sensitive topics.